MicrosoftDocs/winrt-api/windows.management.update/windowsupdate_updateid.md

 ## -description

-Returns the update ID associated with a given [WindowsUpdate](./windowsupdate.md).
+Gets the update ID associated with the [WindowsUpdate](./windowsupdate.md) object.

 ## -property-value

+The update ID associated with the [WindowsUpdate](./windowsupdate.md) object.

 ## -remarks

-The update ID will generally be a GUID but it can be any string that uniquely identifies it.
+The update ID will generally be a GUID, but it can be any string that uniquely identifies.
 This identifier is required for calling many [WindowsUpdateAdministrator](./windowsupdateadministrator.md) methods.

 ## -see-also

 ## -examples